fleanos/SirBot/README.md

 /bored - gives user an activity to do, uses a api that provides random activites

-/wooper - gives random picture of wooper, with pictures socured from a pokemon api
+/wooper - gives random picture of wooper, with pictures sourced from a pokemon api